louisXW/PODS/README.md

 An python-based optimization toolbox for computing expensive problems.
 PODS package including 1) a standalone PODS algorithm code; 2) examples using PODS with test function; 3) examples using PODS with expensive simulaiton problems (e.g., Deflt3D-FLOW).
 The documentation of PODS refer to https://louisxw.github.io/PODS/

+PODS can be incorportated with Dynamically Normalized objective function (DYNO) for multi-variable (i.e., temperature and velocity) model calibration problems.
+For how to use PODS with DYNO see https://github.com/louisXW/DYNO-pods/.
+DYNO combines the error metrics of multiple variables into a single objective function by dynamically normalizing each variable's error terms using information available during the search.
+DYNO is proposed to dynamically adjust the weight of the error of each variable hence balancing the calibration to each variable during optimization search.

 ## Install

 Preparing your system to use PODS